tailcallhq/tailcallhq.github.io/outlines/how-to-use-graphql-aliases.md

 A. Clarify Conflicts in Naming

+- Techniques to manage and resolve naming conflicts

 B. Organize Complex Queries

 C. Scalability in Query Design

 D. Client Requirements Optimization

+- Optimizing queries to meet the client's requirements

 ## Testing GraphQL Queries with Aliases